Fernando-sil/electronic-store/README.md

 ## Cart

-Users can add and edit items in cart.
-Payment process must be implemented.
+- Users can add and edit items in cart.
+- Payment process must be implemented.
+- Only registered users can have a cart

+## Product reviewa

+- Users can add only one review per product
+- Users can only edit and delete their own reviews